-There is a great campsite at Orange-Ville Lodge & Guesthouse (Website, Tripadvisor Reviews*) in the middle of the Winelands in Pniel, near Helshoogte Pass.
+There is a great campsite at Orange-Ville Lodge & Guesthouse (Website, Booking Reviews*) in the middle of the Winelands in Pniel, near Helshoogte Pass.
 There are very nice views from this campsite, and a pool too.

 The campsite itself is on a flat field of grass with cute ablutions.
 A friendly cat was very interested in our car and inspected it thoroughly.

 Get up into the surrounding mountains for gorgeous views from above and work off a few of those calories.

 Below are two lovely circular drives that start in the Cape Winelands.
 If you don’t have a car, rent one from Cape Town*.

 Loop 1: 140 km and 2hr30 driving time

 Starting in either Stellenbosch or Franschhoek, this route takes in both of these Wineland towns, the scenic Helshoogte Pass that connects them both, the mountainous Franschhoek Pass, the small Overberg town of Grabauw, Sir Lowry’s Pass with stunning views, Vergelegen Wine Estate and/or Helderberg Nature Reserve, before returning to the start.
 Possible stop-offs include many wine farms, scenic viewpoints, farm stalls in Grabauw and the Hottentots Holland or Helderberg Nature Reserves for short (or long) hikes.